uroflowmetry/uroflowmetry-app/README.md

 * "to suspend scientific and technical cooperation involving persons or groups officially sponsored by or representing the DPRK **except for medical exchanges**"

+Here it's possible to download the [Project plan](https://drive.google.com/file/d/1F5VELdtADGFrx5XEjiSiXiP60jQUQty5/view?usp=sharing) that is being developed for this implementation.

+To build the prototype, the budget that has been allocated for the open research and development is total of 7.100 (4 months time of a team of 6 persons).

 Contact for collaboration and research partnership: info@uroflowmetry.org to attention of Fabio Pietrosanti

 ## Other Github Uroflowmetry project